 Exploring the Meaning of Winged Creatures in Myth and Legend

-This week’s symbolic topic brings us to the meaning of wings…specifically, the symbolic meaning of winged creatures in myth and culture.
+I wanted to address the symbolic topic of the meaning of wings…specifically, the symbolic meaning of winged creatures in myth and culture.
 Now, when I was a kid, my first introduction to winged creatures took place via the television.
 As a tyke, one of my favorite cartoons was Luno.
 Yeah, I look back on it now, and it’s hugely corn-ball, but it really stole my (over-active) imagination at the time.
 I have a clip of the cartoon here, if you’re interested.
 In the meantime, here are a few common winged creatures and their meanings.

 Symbolic Meaning of Winged Creatures: Common Mythical Mashups

 Angels on High: When it comes to wings on hybrid human-like creatures, we are talking about the duality of the divine vs the tug of the human heart.
 We all know angels or fairies are not humans, per se.
 However, they are deeply connected to the human spirit, and that makes them primal in their perception of the plight of humanity.

 Here we are talking about human tendencies contradicting celestial, angelic proclivities.
 When angels, (or fairies, sprites, etc) come into our view, it is time to consider the divine messages we are receiving while also connecting with our root, base nature.
 It’s time to balance the primitive beings we are with the angelic essence we have access to.
 Get more about wings on human-type bodies here.

 Sleek and Soaring: When it comes to wings on serpents, the messages are similar in that we are dealing with a creature who is one with its primal nature (the snake).